 - To maximise the quality of your medical care it is vital that you make yourself aware of all test results.
 This is a shared responsibility of both you and your GP.
-Your GP will advise how this is to be arranged.
-SMS is available.
+Your GP will advise how this is to be arranged, and SMS is available.

-- Your GP will advise the reception staff of any instructions for you following your tests results being reviewed.
+- Your GP will advise the receptionist or nurse of any instructions for you following your tests results being reviewed.

 - If you would like to discuss your results with your GP please advise the reception staff and they will inform your GP.
 The Practice Nurses may also be accessed for clinical advice.

-- To enhance your continued care we have a computerised reminder/recall system which enables the Practice to send letters when your next follow-up is due for certain regular checks.
+- To enhance your continued care we have a computerised reminder/recall system which enables the Practice to send a SMS or letter when your next follow-up is due for certain regular checks.

 - Our system is dependent on your current contact details being correct.
 If you are moving house, or have changed your mobile number please advise us at the Practice so we can update your records.

-- Reminders/recalls include but are not limited to; annual checkups PAP smear, women’s/men’s health checks, immunisations and travel vaccines.
+- Reminders/recalls include but are not limited to: annual check-ups, PAP smears, women’s health checks, men’s health checks, immunisations and travel vaccines.

-- It is important that you schedule an appointment for these investigations or checkups when due, as this ensures that your clinical care is managed appropriately.
+- It is important that you schedule an appointment for these check-ups when due, as this ensures that your health is managed appropriately.

-- General Practice Cremorne offers a number of vaccinations and is an accredited Yellow Fever Centre.
+- General Practice Cremorne offers a number of vaccinations and is an accredited Yellow Fever and Travel Health Centre

-- Vaccinations can be given by your GP and or the Practice Nurse after a consultation with the GP.
+- Vaccinations can be given by your GP or the Practice Nurse after a consultation with the GP.